thirstler/slor/README.md

     Indicate how many processes will spawn per driver.
 Defaults to 10.

+--prepare-procs-per-driver

+    Use a different processes count for the prepare stage.

 --save-readmap

     Each workload requiring a "prepare" stage includes a "readmap" stage - during which a list of bucket/key values are computed before any data is written.
 If you pass "--save-readmap" a file name, it will save this key list in JSON format.
 This is useful if the workload you're executing does not have any DELETEs in it and you do not include the "--cleanup" flag.
 You can then use "--use-readmap" in subsequent